jacktenor/desktopfilecreator/README.md

-A simple GUI made in qtcreator that creates and places .desktop files.
+A simple GUI made in qtcreator that creates and installs .desktop files.
-Only tested on Ubuntu 22, 24